-Highlights from the visual arts college portfolio institute, summer 2010.
+Highlights from the visual arts college portfolio institute

-- workshops and seminars focused on concepts of portfolio development
+- Workshops and seminars on the concepts of portfolio development

 How to Apply